-18.3 (1) Where the consequence of a failure to comply with a rule, practice direction or Court order has not been specified by any rule, practice direction or order of the

-Court, the failure to comply shall not invalidate any step taken in the proceedings, unless the Court so orders.

-(2) The Court may of its own motion or upon an application by a party, make an order to enable the matter to proceed satisfactorily.
+- 19.3 (1) Where the consequence of a failure to comply with a rule, practice direction or Court order has not been specified by any rule, practice direction or order of the Court, the failure to comply shall not invalidate any step taken in the proceedings, unless the Court so orders. - (2) The Court may of its own motion or upon an application by a party or an intervener, make an order to enable the matter to proceed satisfactorily.

-Sanctions have effect unless defaulting party obtains relief
+Sanctions have effect unless defaulting party or intervener obtains relief

-- 18.4 (1) Where the Court makes an order, issues a practice direction or gives directions the Court shall whenever practicable also specify the consequences of non-compliance. - (2) Where a party has failed to comply with any rule, direction, practice direction or any order, any sanction for such non-compliance imposed by the rule, direction, practice direction or the order has effect unless the party in default applies for and obtains relief from the sanction. - (3) Where a rule, direction, practice direction or order requires a party to do something by a specified date, the time for doing the act in question may not be extended by agreement between the parties.
+- 19.4 (1) Where the Court makes an order, issues a practice direction or gives directions the Court shall whenever practicable also specify the consequences of non-compliance. - (2) Where a party or an intervener has failed to comply with any rule, direction, practice direction or any order, any sanction for such non-compliance imposed by the rule, direction, practice direction or the order has effect unless the party or intervener in default applies for and obtains relief from the sanction. - (3) Where a rule, direction, practice direction or order requires a party or intervener to do something by a specified date, the time for doing the act in question may not be extended by agreement between the parties or between them and any intervener.